 2. Fluid in the Ear

-Fluid in the ear is also known as Otitis Media with Effusion(OME), Middle Ear Effusion (MEE), or Serous Otitis Media (SOM).
-This is an accumulation of fluid behind the eardrum in the middle ear that can occur under any condition in which the auditory tube is impaired.
+Fluid in the ear is also known as Otitis Media with Effusion (OME), Middle Ear Effusion (MEE), or Serous Otitis Media (SOM).
+It refers to an accumulation of fluid behind the eardrum in the middle ear that can occur when the Eustachian tube (also called the auditory tube) is not functioning properly.

 3. Eustachian Tube Dysfunction